hbriefs-logo

 Having filed his appeal leaving only four days for the court to hear and determine the matter, he ought to have done everything within his power to collect a date for hearing and not wait until same had to be communicated to him on the telephone by a staff of the Registry of the Court of Appeal.
 The learned counsel had himself to blame for exhausting all the period required for filing the appeal.
 He did not have to exhaust the entire 21 days prescribed by law in filing his notice of appeal.
 The 7th of December 2011 fixed for his appeal might have been done in error he could have rectified it through his vigilance in checking up the date of hearing at the Registry from time to time.
 Equity aids the vigilant and not the indolent. – Adekeye, JSC.
 Amadi v.
 INEC (2012)

-Available: Henry Odeh v.
-Federal Republic of Nigeria (2008)
+Available: Musa Yusuf v.
+Federal Republic Of Nigeria (2017)

 An action instituted after the expiration of the prescribed period is said to be statute-barred.
 The essence is that a legal right to enforce an action is not a perpetual right, but a right generally limited by statute.
 Therefore a cause of action is statute barred if legal proceedings cannot be commenced in respect of same because the period laid down by the Limitation Law had elapsed.
 The conspicuous effect of a Limitation Law is that legal proceedings cannot be properly or validly instituted after the expiration of the prescribed period. – Adekeye, JSC.
 Amadi v.
 INEC (2012)